 Dr. Thomas Joiner White was born around 1827 in Petersburg, Virginia.
 His father Rev. Sampson White was a Baptist minister.
 Dr. White’s family moved to New York in 1840.
 Dr. White studied medicine at Bowdoin Medical College in Maine, under the supervision of Dr. W. C. Roberts.
 Dr. White graduated M.D. in 1849 and he practiced medicine in New York City.
 Incidentally this is the same year that Dr. Elizabeth Blackwell, the first female physician graduated from a U.S. medical school (Geneva Medical College).

+Dr. White was listed on the 1850 U.S. Census as a practicing physician living in a boarding house.
 According to the 1855 census, Dr. White was still working in New York City and living with his father and Elizabeth White (unknown relation).
 Dr. White was an activist who served as Secretary of the Legal Rights Association and the Committee of Thirteen, a black anticolonizationist and vigilance organization.

 Dr. White married Emma J. Gloucester in New York City on the 11th of February, 1857.
 Mrs. White was born in Pennsylvania in 1837, the eldest of 8 children born to James Newton Gloucester and the former Elizabeth A. Parkhill.
 Her father was a clergyman.
 Her parents moved to New York City after her birth and her siblings were born in New York.
 Her siblings were; Jeremiah (who died in 1841 at the age of 10 months), Stephen (1842-1856) , Elizabeth, Eloise, Adelaide, James and Charles.
 Mrs. White and her sisters Eloise and Adelaide attended and graduated from Oberlin College in Oberlin, Ohio where they studied “Young Ladies Courses”.
 Mrs. White graduated in 1856.
 According to the college website, Oberlin College was one of the first colleges in the United States to admit African-American students and it was the first to admit women in 1837.

-Dr. and Mrs. White moved to Hamilton, Ontario shortly after there marriage.
+Dr. and Mrs. White moved to Hamilton, Ontario shortly after their marriage.
 They moved to Chatham, Ontario in 1859.
 In the 1861 Census, Dr. and Mrs. White are listed as living in the Town of Chatham and they had an infant daughter Elizabeth.

 Dr. T. Joiner White appears in the 1861-1862 Great Western Railway Directory and Gazetteer as practicing in Chatham on King Street.